guettli/programming-guidelines/README.md

 ### S/N

 [S/N](https://en.wikipedia.org/wiki/Signal-to-noise_ratio) means "Signal-to-noise ratio".
-It is a measure used in science and engineering that compares the level of a desired signal to the level of background noise.
-But it can be used for reflecting on his own input, too.
+It is a measure used in science and engineering that compares the level of the desired signal to the level of background noise.
+But it can be used for reflecting on his input, too.

 How many useless news do I receive daily?
 Is there a way to improve S/N?